-UNMET NEED = Unmet need refers to expected costs that will need to be paid AND are still left after all financial aid (grants, scholarships, loans, work study) has been offered
+UNMET NEED = Unmet need is any 'financial need' or expected costs that will need to be paid AND are still left after all financial aid (grants, scholarships, loans, work study) have been offered

-BOTTOM LINE: BE CAREFUL OF 'UNMET NEED'!
+BOTTOM LINE: BE CAREFUL OF UNMET NEED!
 PLAN AHEAD!
 YOU WILL HAVE TO COME UP WITH THESE FUNDS SOMEHOW!

-DEAR DICTIONARY: SUBSIDIZED VS. UNSUBSIDIZED LOANS: WHAT IS THE DIFFERENCE?
+SUBSIDIZED VS. UNSUBSIDIZED LOANS: WHAT IS THE DIFFERENCE?

-SUBSIDIZED LOANS = generally based on your financial need, interest on these loans is typically paid by the government during college (check into specific requirements for course load hours, etc.)
+SUBSIDIZED LOANS = generally based on financial need, interest on these loans is paid by the government during college.

-UNSUBSIDIZED LOANS = not based on your financial need, interest grows or accrues during college.
-(Interest can sometimes be deferred or payments can be delayed until after college but the student is responsible for the interest costs even from the time period during college.)
+UNSUBSIDIZED LOANS = not based on financial need, interest grows or accrues during college.
+(Interest can sometimes be deferred or payment delay until after college but the student is responsible for the interest costs even from the time period during college.)

-Difference in Interest on \$40,000 Subsidized vs. Unsubsidized Loan at 4.5% for 4 years
+vs. Unsubsidized Loan at 4.5% for 4 years